Moments of density-dependent branching processes and their genealogy: Stochastic analysis of the population size

 \end{lem}

-\begin{proof} The proof relies on a modification of $(Z^K_t)_{t \ge 0}$ in which the large birth events are removed and which is ``frozen'' upon exiting a neighborhood of the equilibrium.
-Fix $\Gamma > 0$.
-Let $(\bar{Z}^K_t)_{t \ge 0}$ be the solution to \eqref{eq:SDE_under_Q}, but with modified birth rate
+\begin{proof} Recall the parameter $\varepsilon$ from condition \eqref{eq:UI_moment}.
+Since $\gamma\mapsto T_{\gamma}$ is increasing, there is no loss of generality in taking $\gamma < \varepsilon$.
+The proof relies on a modification of $(Z^K_t)_{t \geqslant 0}$ in which the large birth events are removed and which is ``frozen'' upon exiting a neighborhood of the equilibrium.
+Let $(\bar{Z}^K_t)_{t \geqslant 0}$ be the solution to \eqref{eq:SDE_under_Q}, but with modified birth rate

 and modified offspring distributions